Full day in San Telmo & Downtown

 Puerto Madero is the newest neighborhood of Buenos Aires.
 Just a few blocks from the old San Telmo and the busy city center, Puerto Madero looks like a different city.
 Its characteristic historic port buildings made of bricks and old iron crains combine with modern luxurious low rises, fancy restaurants and glass walled skyscrapers.
 Furthermore, you’ll find here a giant ecological reserve and access to the waterfront.
 Check this post to see what’s best to do in Puerto Madero.

-The neighborhood of La Boca has a mythical place in the history of Argentina as the birthplace of Tango, where colorful houses make perfect combination with the great passion for football.
-Check this article to know what’s best to do in La Boca.
+First of all, the neighborhood of La Boca has a mythical place in the history of Argentina as the birthplace of Tango, where colorful houses make perfect combination with the great passion for football.
+So, check this article to know what’s the best to do in La Boca.

-Palermo is the biggest neighborhood in Buenos Aires and it is sub divided informally in different areas.
-You will hear about Palermo soho or the Palermo parks for example among many other names used for the different places within the neighborhood.
+First, we have to know that Palermo is the biggest neighborhood in Buenos Aires and it is sub divided informally in different areas.
+Above all, you will hear about Palermo soho or the Palermo parks for example among many other names used for the different places within the neighborhood.
 The reason of this is its size: Palermo is as big as a small town.
 Here you will find a good guide of what’s best to do in Palermo.